emtalen/emtalen/README.md

-20-something years old not so lady-like developer 👠 who is afraid of heights but aims for the stars ✨

 Addicted to 🦄 , 🥐 and building things with code 🔧

 🚀 Actively aiming to become a living legend in: